Composability is currently an Early Access Feature in Alpha status.

 )

-The transfer.in command consumes the transfer Id and activates the contract on the target domain.
+The transfer.in command consumes the transfer Id and activates the contract on the target synchronization.

 participant3.transfer.in(Painter, paintOfferTransferId, iouAlias)